laurahspencer/LabNotebook/_posts/2020-12-15-Cmagister-MiSeq-data-processing.md

 ---
 layout: post
-title: C.magister: MiSeq data processing
+title: C. magister MiSeq data processing
 ---

 I am helping to analyze some initial MBDSeq data from a Dungeness crab OA experiment, run by NOAA (Krista Nichols' group, with Mac) on the MiSeq to do a quick QC before sending the libraries off for full sequencing.